Conclusions On 5 Stocks -- ARHH, STX, STAY, PTON, CYRX

 Today, Assure's strategy and execution seem eminently rational.
 Revenues more than doubled in 2019, and management expects more than 50% growth in 2020.
 This growth comes in the face of pandemic limited elective surgeries.
 Earlier this month, the company announced a new record for monthly procedures in September.

 Trent Carman, CFO, and Paul Webster, VP of Managed Care, came from Air Methods.
-They built a company that generated more than a billion in revenue and market value by rolling up flight-for-life services.
+There he and his team built a company that generated more than a billion in revenue and market value by rolling up flight-for-life services.
 Trent, Paul, and others know how to sign, implement, and transition hundreds of millions of out-of-network revenue to in-network revenue.
 Other Assure Holdings managers I have met seem experienced and focused on their job and strategy.

 Assure has been getting its services accepted and scheduled by insurers with defined payment terms and timeline.
 Today about 20% of Assure's commercial insurance revenues are from insurance schedules that define payments and timing